Follow TV Tropes

 • Bowdlerize: Generally averted, with the exception of Don Quixote.
 The show was pretty good about keeping sad endings in books that had them.
 There were exceptions, though, and they sometimes made endings seem nicer by omission — that is, ending it at the point of the Snicket Warning Label.

-• Character Development: Wanda, Wishbone and Mr. Prewett go through this in their various relationships.
+• Character Development: Wanda, Wishbone and Mr. Pruitt go through this in their various relationships.

 • Compressed Adaptation: Obviously, Door Stoppers are brought down to be half of a thirty-minute show.
 As such, they are usually reduced to their signature scenes.
 However, the fact that they do not add anything, just compress the original plot, hilariously makes the Wishbone adaptations some of the most faithful ones ever.

-• Disneyfication: Noticeably averted for the most part, though most of the stories are shortened at times, usually only to fit the 30-minute time frame.
+• Disneyfication: Noticeably averted for the most part: though most of the stories are shortened at times to fit the 30-minute time frame and PBS budgets, they rarely make any major alterations to the story.
+Downer Endings usually stay that way and the stories aren't made cutesier for the target audience.

 • Expy: Some of the one-off characters that appear in reality are clearly influenced by characters from the novel.